jmmorato/openddsharp/README.md

 * ...

 # How to Collaborate
-OpenDDSharp is developed and maintained as a hobby during my free time but as (almost) all human beens I have kids, wife, family, friends or other hobbies that I like to enjoy with.
+OpenDDSharp is developed and maintained as a hobby during my free time but as (almost) all human been I have kids, wife, family, friends or other hobbies that I like to enjoy with.

 You should understand that I'm not 100% dedicated to the project and the only way to make it grow is collaborating together.